hilmikt/mintaro-escrow-mvp/README.md

-# Mintaro — Milestone Escrow MVP
+# Mintaro - Milestone Escrow MVP

-Mintaro is a Web3 freelance platform prototype built around ~milestone-based escrow payments~.
+Mintaro is a Web3 freelance platform prototype built around ***milestone-based escrow payments***.
 It ensures freelancers are rewarded fairly for completed work while giving clients protection if projects stall or are abandoned.
 This MVP is deployed on Avalanche Fuji Testnet.